Spousal Support — Ontario

 What should you NOT do?

-- Don't assume a prenuptial agreement is final — courts can set aside agreements that are unfair or were signed under pressure.
+• Don't assume a prenup ends the discussion.
+Courts will set aside agreements that are unfair or that were signed under pressure or without independent legal advice.

 How Ontario differs from federal law